rtm/human-css-classes/README.md

 Note that postCSS always uses the most recently defined variable value.
 Therefore, if you include your own variable definitions after importing human CSS classes, they will not take effect.

-Micro-class reference
+Micro-attribute reference
 ---------------

-This table omits the micro-classes from the human CSS numbers and human CSS colors libraries.
+This table omits the micro-attributes from the human CSS numbers and human CSS colors libraries.

  Name                 | Module      | Description                   |
 | -------------------- | ----------- | ----------------------------- |